 The AACN Certification Corporation administers the Cardiac Surgery Certification (CSC) exam for those pursuing certification as a nurse who cares for cardiac surgery patients.

-Click “Start Test” below to take a free CSC practice test!
+Click “Start Test” above to take a free CSC practice test!

 To be eligible for the CSC exam, you must meet the following requirements: